VarunPratap07/Summer_Assignment_25113CN360/SummerAssignment.md

 I solved my daily 4 questions .
 Wanted to solve the question about HCF and LCM using arrays it was more difficult then doing it the way i previosly knew .BUT i am glad i did lerned many new things like accessing array from the last element in C .
 Also i learned toc ompare arrays of differnt length and also keep adding elements into arrary even if you don't know how many elements are to be added.

+Day4

+I solved my daily 4 questions .
+I learnt new concepts that are-- How a variable get destroyed in a loop and how to get around it . alsohow to apply range in loop properly :) .
+Was a productive day.